adeelibr/tic-tac-toe-ai-vanilla-js/README.md

-A tic tac toe game using vanilla javascript with HTML, CSS & min max algorithm.
+A tic tac toe game using vanilla javascript with HTML, CSS & minimax algorithm.